Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 A dose of Ibuprofen helped a bit but when he wouldn’t stop screaming later in the morning, I worried about ear infection.
 My oldest son used to get frequent ear infections and he ended up with ear tubes to help clear things up.
 Since switching to a more real food diet, my kids are sick much less, but it looked like this time, we had not escaped.

 I hoped to avoid having to take my little one to the doctor who would surely prescribe antibiotics, so I quickly whipped up a batch of garlic mullein ear ache oil.
 (Yes, I’m weird in that I actually have mullein on hand).
-I had used this oil last year to cure ear pain in my 8 year old.
+I had used this oil last year as a quick cure for ear pain in my 8 year old.
 The garlic in the oil is anti-bacterial and the mullein treats the inflammation and swelling.
 One of my favorite things about this oil is that it stops the pain so fast in just a few minutes, as opposed to waiting 24 hours for antibiotics to take effect.

 It took just a few minutes to assemble the recipe and I let it simmer for a half an hour before taking a couple drops for William’s ears.
 He didn’t like the feeling of having the drops trickle into his ears but it seemed to help pretty quickly.
 I gave him a couple more doses of the drops during the day.
 His night was much better than the night before and he hasn’t been fussy at all today.